retroryan/datastax-platform-demo/IntroSparkCassandra/Spark And Cassandra Exercises.md

 * The static import `import static com.datastax.spark.connector.japi.CassandraJavaUtil.*;` brings into scope most of the methods that are needed for working with the Spark Cassandra Connector in Java
 * The Java Spark Context has already been setup and passed into the method.
-* The most import method is `javaFunctions` which converts a JavaRDD to a RDDJavaFunctions.
+* The method `javaFunctions` converts a JavaRDD to a RDDJavaFunctions.
 That class is a Java API Wrapper around the standard RDD functions and adds functionality to interact with Cassandra.
+* Parallelize the list of People into a Spark RDD using - javaSparkContext.parallelize(people)
-* From the `RDDJavaFunctions` instance that is returned call the `writeBuilder` that defines the mapping of the RDD into Cassandra.
+* From the `RDDJavaFunctions` instance that is returned call the `writeBuilder`.
+This defines how to write a Spark RDD into Cassandra Table.
 For example the following call:
   * `writerBuilder("test", "people", mapToRow(Person.class))`

   Maps the write into the keyspace test and the table people.
 It then uses a Java Bean Mapper to map the Person Class to the proper columns in the people table.

 * Finally call saveToCassandra to persist all of the entries in the RDD to Cassandra.